from the vine to the mouth

 However, the process required to achieve this is delicate and can have repercussions on the product's flavours.

-Over time, it has become possible to measure the alcohol in a wine at different stages in its production.
-You can choose grape varieties that produce little sugar.
-Action on vine management, dividing the harvest into two phases:
+Over time, it has become possible to measure alcohol levels in wine at different stages of its production.
+Winemakers can select grape varieties that produce less sugar and influence vineyard management by dividing the harvest into two phases:

 • Phase 1: More acidic and less ripe grapes.

-• Phase 2: More ripe grapes (When a grape is not ripe, it can result in a low alcohol content and inferior sensory quality).
+• Phase 2: Riper grapes.
+(When grapes are not fully ripe, this can result in low alcohol content but also lower sensory quality.)

 Low-alcohol grapes require complex management.
-This involves cultural methods, plot selection and limiting shade.
+This involves cultivation methods, careful plot selection, and limiting shading.

-To limit bacterial fermentation, a low-temperature, nutrient-free environment must be created.
-This reduces the amount of alcohol produced.
-However, this method is limited to certain types of wine.
+To reduce bacterial fermentation, it is necessary to create a low-temperature, nutrient-poor environment.
+This helps decrease the amount of alcohol produced.
+However, this method is limited to certain types of wines.

 • How do you get this zero-alcohol wine?